JannesT3011/WannaChat/README.md

 - wc.bug : Report a bug
 - wc.suggestions : Submit new feature suggestion

+- wc.likedby: See the users who liked you
+- wc.reset: Reset your likes and dislikes
+- wc.reset likes: Reset your likes
+- wc.reset dislikes: Reset your dislikes

 ### Config
 The config.py should look like this:
 ```python